-- Documentation provided to the CSD is deemed private and will generally be shared with others only with the express written permission of the student.
+- Documentation provided to the CSD is deemed private and will generally be shared with others only with the express permission of the student.
 The University reserves the right to share such information without consent as deemed appropriate by the University, such as where there is a threat to an individual’s safety and/or an emergency situation, or as otherwise required by law.

-- All documents submitted to the CSD are maintained in a private, electronic case management system, including information about student demographics, academic programs, documentation of the condition(s), accommodations, and student contacts with the CSD.
+- All documents submitted to the CSD are maintained in a secure, electronic case management system, including information about student demographics, academic programs, documentation of the condition(s), accommodations, and student contacts with the CSD.

 - Any documents provided to the CSD in paper form are scanned, uploaded to the electronic case management system, and then shredded immediately.